filiptronicek/gh-extension-precompile/README.md

 You can safely test out release automation by creating tags that have a `-` in them; for example: `v2.0.0-rc.1`.
 Such Releases will be published as _prereleases_ and will not count as a stable release of your extension.

-To maximize portability of built products, this action builds Go binaries with [cgo](https://pkg.go.dev/cmd/cgo) disabled unless you [enable building for Android targets](#building-for-android).
+To maximize portability of built products, this action builds Go binaries with [cgo](https://pkg.go.dev/cmd/cgo) disabled with the exception of [Android build targets](#building-for-android).
 To override cgo for all build targets, set the `CGO_ENABLED` environment variable:

 ```yaml
 - uses: cli/gh-extension-precompile@v2